Stéphane Adam: another look at aging

 Also to be read

 As a place where scientific knowledge is produced and transmitted, the University has a major role to play.
 It must not only support society's transition, but also consider its own transformation.
-The new rectoral team has placed the environmental and social transition at the heart of its program, and will make it a transversal and structuring element of its institutional strategic plan.
+The new rectoral team has placed the environmental and social transition at the heart of its program and made it a transversal and structuring element of its institutional strategic plan.